exporl/apex/documentation/creatingexperimentfiles/index.md

 Creating experiment files
 =========================

-An Apex3 experiment file is an XML file.
+An APEX 4 experiment file is an XML file.
 Like any XML file, it contains a root element (`<apex/>`), which contains various main elements.
-The general structure of an Apex3 experiment file could be as follows:
+The general structure of an APEX 4 experiment file could be as follows:

 ```xml
     <?xml version='1.0' encoding='UTF-8'?>